suhaspete/NITK_HACKATHON/README.md

 Prerequisites
-Python 3.x: Ensure Python is installed on your system.
-Google Gemini API Key: Obtain an API key from Google Gemini.
+Python 3.x: Ensure Python is installed on your system. plotach API Key: Obtain an API key from plotach.
 Webcam: Required for real-time emotion detection.
 Installation
 Clone the repository: